greenglobal/bagisto-fedex/README.md

 # Bagisto FeDex
-This extension allows your customers to collect their orders from your physical store.
+This extension used for calculating shipping rate with the FeDex services.

 ## Requirements
 - [Bagisto](https://github.com/bagisto/bagisto)